Are you facing charges for assault and battery in the state of Ohio?

 In the early stages of your battery case, the prosecuting attorney may offer you a plea bargain agreement.
 Of course, it is rarely wise to accept their initial proposal.
 It almost always makes more sense to sit down with the prosecutor and try to hammer out more lenient terms.

-The attorneys here at the law firm of Koenig & Owen, LLC, have been negotiating plea bargain deals with prosecutors in Franklin County for years.
+The attorneys here at the law firm of James D. Owen, LLC, have been negotiating plea bargain deals with prosecutors in Franklin County for years.
 As such, we know all of the best techniques to use to persuade them to reduce the fines and prison sentences in their proposals.
 With our team on your side, you can be certain that your best interests are being well represented at every stage of the deal-making process.

 Argue on Your Behalf in Court